Guilouz/Klipper-Flsun-Speeder-Pad/README.md

 <br />

-## Use ADXL345
+## Use ADXL345 with Raspberry Pi Pico

-To use ADXL345 with FLSUN Speeder Pad for measuring Resonances it's necessary to use it via USB with a Raspberry Pi Pico.
+You can use ADXL345 with FLSUN Speeder Pad for measuring Resonances via USB with a Raspberry Pi Pico.

+**Needed:**
+- Raspberry Pi Pico
+- ADXL345 Accelerometer
+- USB-A/Male to Micro-USB/Male Cable
+- Cable, tin and soldering iron

+**Wiring:**
 ![ADXL345 Wiring](https://user-images.githubusercontent.com/12702322/188179060-33c3566d-80c7-4f19-8772-da85fd3704c4.png)

 - Some dependencies are required to use ADXL345, install them with this following commands (one at a time):